djradon/public-notes/solution.dendron.md

   - usePrettyRefs is impossible course
   - would be nice to have a single-line prettyref
 - use "title" instead of hierarchy (this already happens on same page, see altLabel)
+- editor background changes based on vault
+- wikilink color changes based on vault or type  ^SUKl67TO9Ch6
+  - pitty the coloblind, but we could do something link font changes based on vault, or links have boxes (sharp corner, rounded corner, etc)
+- `semantic links` this is basically what predicates enable

 ## interesting github issues

 ## unreported issues

+- dendron move doesn't fix same-note wikilinks
 - when moving a note between vaults, referenced files should be moved to? or at least copied? or prompt-to-copy after checking whether any other references exist?
 - 10/2/21 can't @-mention anymore?
 - preview capitalizes lvl-4 headings